Best natural wonders in France

 Region: Quenza, Corsica

 The Aiguilles de Bavella are a collection of seven pointed peaks on the French island of Corsica.
-The collection known as "needles of Bavella"* consists of rugged granite peaks and huge rock walls that are littered with pine distorted in the wind.
-The peaks range from the Punta Alta to 1,855 m (6,085 ft) to the Punta di L’Allu to 1,588 m (5,210 ft) and offer excellent hiking opportunities for all skill levels.
-For particularly far -reaching views you hike from the Col de Bavella.
+Known as the “Needles of Bavella”*, the collection consists of jagged granite peaks and huge rock faces dotted with wind-warped pine trees.
+The peaks range from Punta Alta at 1,855 m (6,085 ft) to Punta di l'Acellu at 1,588 m (5,210 ft) and offer excellent hiking opportunities for all abilities.
+For particularly far-reaching views, hike from the Col de Bavella.

-*Obviously the French have to become more creative with their mountain names.
+*Apparently the French need to get more creative with their mountain names.

 Region: Côtes-d’Armor

-Côte de Granit Rose or 'Pink Granite Coast' is a coastal section in the northern Brittany, which is known for its bleaks.
-Decide on a stay in Ploumanac’h, one of several picturesque holiday resorts that are located in the surreal landscape with pink cliffs and weather -ranging boulders.
-Keep an eye out for small huts that are scattered between the mixed -down rock chaos, including the small castle in which the Polish author Henryk Sienkiewicz wrote the quo vadis.
+Côte de Granit Rose or 'Pink Granite Coast' is a stretch of coast in northern Brittany known for its blushing rocks.
+Choose to stay in Ploumanac’h, one of several picturesque resorts nestled in the surreal landscape of pink cliffs and weather-beaten boulders.
+Look for small huts scattered among the jumbled rock chaos, including the small castle where Polish author Henryk Sienkiewicz wrote the Nobel Prize-winning Quo Vadis.

 9. Pont d'Arc